 Our booth in the exhibition area was organized around the theme of economic justice and was shared with the American Humanist Association, The Institute for Humanist Studies and several local social justice groups including the Secular Coalition for Arizona.
 A special issue of our journal, Religious Humanism, dedicated to the GA theme was available at the booth, along with other publications and membership opportunities.

 The HUUmanists Association Annual Meeting and Reception was held on Friday, June 22, 2012, at the Renaissance Phoenix Downtown Hotel.
 During the business portion of the meeting, John Hooper was re-elected as President, Maria Greene elected to be Secretary, and Kristin Wintermute as a Director at Large.
 The remaining officers and board members’ terms expire in 2013 or later.
 The FY 2013 budget showing a slight surplus was approved by the membership.
-During the formal portion of the program, Edwina Rogers, shown left, Executive Director of the Secular Coalition for America (SCA) presented an overview of the SCA and its activities; Serah Blain, the Executive Director of the Secular Coalition for Arizona (SCAz) told the attendees about the especially difficult challenges of infusing secular principles into Arizona’s public affairs; and Tony Diaz, “el Librotraficante,” described his fight for the repeal of Arizona House Bill 2281 (see next item).
+During the formal portion of the program, Edwina Rogers, Executive Director of the Secular Coalition for America (SCA) presented an overview of the SCA and its activities (see video at the bottom of the page); Serah Blain, the Executive Director of the Secular Coalition for Arizona (SCAz) told the attendees about the especially difficult challenges of infusing secular principles into Arizona’s public affairs (see video at the bottom of the page); and Tony Diaz, “el Librotraficante,” described his fight for the repeal of Arizona House Bill 2281 (see next item).